beyond-the-cloud-dev/soql-lib/README.md

 }
 ```

-2. Developer should be able to modify SOQL with fields, conditions and other clauses as needed.
+2. Developers should be able to modify SOQL with fields, conditions, and other clauses as needed.
-3. Developer should not spend to much time on methods naming convention.
+3. Developers should not spend too much time on selector methods naming convention.
-- How to name method with 3 conditions? selectBySomethingAAndSomethingBAndSomehtingC?
+- How to name a method with 3 conditions? selectBySomethingAAndSomethingBAndSomehtingC?
-- What if order should be passed as argument?
+- What if an order should be passed as an argument?

 ```java
 public with sharing AccountSelector extends fflib_SObjectSelector {